 - Define your dictation workflow before selecting software.
 Map out when and where clinicians will dictate notes: during consultations, immediately after, or at the end of the day?
 Will you use desktop computers, tablets, or smartphones?
 Understanding your ideal workflow helps you evaluate which platforms support your preferred approach.

 - Assess integration requirements with your existing electronic health record system.
-Confirm that the dictation software integrates with EMIS, SystmOne, Medesk, or whatever platform you currently use.
+Confirm that the dictation software integrates securely with your current EHR.
 Request technical documentation showing how the integration works and what data flows between systems.

 - Review security settings carefully during configuration.
 Enable end-to-end encryption, implement two-factor authentication for all users, configure appropriate access controls based on staff roles, and verify that audit trails are enabled.
 These settings are often optional rather than default, requiring explicit activation during setup.